thecluff/GullleBelle/README.md

 To remove it, open `/head.php` and delete `<div class="userinformation"></div>`.
 ### Painful load
 This can be toggled on/off by pressing `Ctrl` + `B`.
 The status will be displayed in the console.
+### Search_Spoof in three steps
+(Read the note at the bottom)
+1. Unzip `Searcg_Spoof.zip` and put it somewhere else (delete the original zip if necessary).
+2. Go to <chrome://extensions/> and click on 'Load unpacked'.
+3. Find the unzipped folder and press 'select folder'.
+Done

 ## Extra
 ### For other computers on the same network